3 Lessons About Setting Your Price Learned From a Vegas Prostitute

 Pricing lesson #2 -- segment your market.

 As we continued walking down the strip, she answered her phone.
-Based on hearing her side of the conversation, it was clear she was talking with a familiar client.
-“Would you like me to get one of my friends and come over,” she asked?
+Based on her side of the conversation only, it was clear she was talking with a familiar client.
+“Would you like me to get one of my friends and come over?" she asked the person on the other end.

-Not one to miss an opportunity, when she completed her call I asked, “How much does it cost when you and a friend provide services?”
+Not one to miss an opportunity, I was ready with my own question when she completed her cal.
+“How much does it cost when you and a friend provide services?”
+I inquired.

 “Oh, that starts at $2,000,” she said.